-PE 220 Pilates I: Balance, Strength and Shape (2 SH) Semester Offered: Fall and Spring based system that aims to develop the body's center to create a stable core for efficient and effective movement.
+PE 220 Pilates I: Balance, Strength and Shape (2 SH) Semester Offered: Fall and Spring

+This course introduces the student to Pilates, an exercise-based system that aims to develop the body's center to create a stable core for efficient and effective movement.
 Students will be guided through a series of Pilates exercises intended to realign structure, improve balance and enhance motor skills.
 May be taken twice for academic credit.
 Crosslisted as DN 220.